baprozeniuk/ESP8266TempLogger/README.md

-# ESP8266TempLogger
+# ESP8266 Temperature Logger
-Designed and tested on a Lolin NodeMCU V3
+Designed and tested on a Lolin NodeMCU V3.
+Sends temperature over UDP from a DS18B20 connected to an ESP8266 microcontroller.

 # Data Format
 Temperature is sent in a single UDP packet with a payload of 12 bytes to a configurable host and port.